Myles Straw Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- In 54 games played this season, he has not hit a long ball.
+- In 55 games played this year, he has not hit a home run.

-- Straw has driven in a run in eight games this season (14.8%), including two games with multiple runs batted in.
+- In eight games this year (14.5%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.